GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 The orthographic azimuthal projection is a perspective projection from infinite distance.
 It is therefore often used to give the appearance of a globe viewed from outer space.
-As with Lambert’s equal-area and the stereographic projection, only one hemisphere can be viewed at any time.
+As with Lambert's equal-area and the stereographic projection, only one hemisphere can be viewed at any time.
 The projection is neither equal-area nor conformal, and much distortion is introduced near the edge of the hemisphere.
 The directions from the